 You could even start monetizing your email content by creating a paid newsletter subscription!
 These are a great way to earn monthly recurring revenue.
 For more information, check out our how-to guide.

 We hope you enjoy using the new segmentation options in MailPoet!
-Remember you can combine segments to make your marketing messaging even more personal.
+Remember, if you’ve signed up for a plan with advanced functionality, you can combine segments to make your marketing messaging even more personal.

 Let us know in the comments how you’ve been using segmentation to personalize your email marketing campaigns!